Tutorial¶

 Load the content later (Manual deferment)¶

 What if we add a link on the page that would load the greeting async?
-Sounds
+Sounds like a good start, lets do that.

-props_template to skip over the block.
+to tell props_template to skip over the

 Adding defer: :manual